andreasabel/inCode/entry/tries-with-recursion-schemes.md

 API-wise, it is very similar to an *associative map*, like the `Map` type from *[containers](https://hackage.haskell.org/package/containers/docs/Data-Map-Lazy.html)*.
-It stores "keys" to "values", and you can insert a value at a given key, lookup the value stored at a given key, or delete the value at a given key.
+It stores "keys" to "values", and you can insert a value at a given key, lookup or check for a value stored at a given key, or delete the value at a given key.
 However, it is designed to be easy to (iteratively) find keys matching a given *prefix*.
 It's also really fast to check if a given key is *not* in the trie, since it can return `False` as soon as a prefix is not found anywhere in the trie.

-The main difference is in implementation: the keys are *strings of tokens*, and it is internally represented as a multi-level tree: if your keys are words, then the first level is the first letter, the second level is the letter, etc. In the example above, the trie stores the keys `to`, `tea`, `ted`, `ten`, `A`, `i`, `in`, and `inn` to the values 7, 3, 4, 12, 15, 11, 5, and 9, respectively.
+The main difference is in implementation: the keys are *strings of tokens*, and it is internally represented as a multi-level tree: if your keys are strings, then the first level branches on the first letter, the second level is the letter, etc. In the example above, the trie stores the keys `to`, `tea`, `ted`, `ten`, `A`, `i`, `in`, and `inn` to the values 7, 3, 4, 12, 15, 11, 5, and 9, respectively.
 As we see, it is possible for one key to completely overlap another (like `in` storing 5, and `inn` storing 9).
 We can also have *partial* overlaps (like `tea`, storing 3, and `ted` storing 4), whose common prefix (`te`) has no value stored under it.

 Haskell Tries
 -------------